How to Homestead – A Guide for Beginners

 If you don’t have a garden of your own, you can buy in bulk from farmers markets or local growers.
 Even urban homesteaders can take advantage of seasonal sales at the grocery store can help save money.

 A well stocked pantry is useful every day.
-It's a real blessing when you can't get to the grocery due to bad weather, or you can't afford to do much grocery shopping because of job loss or other budget constraints.
+It’s a real blessing during bad weather, job loss or other budget constraints.

 Unlike grandma, we don’t have to rely solely on the root cellar, food on the hoof or water batch canning.
 We can also use freezing, dehydrating, pressure canning, freeze drying – whatever fits our time, space and budget.